WALLE1Doctor1Who/Rambley4J/README.md

  A program that renders Rambley the raccon from Indigo Park.
 A bit of an experiment to see if I can draw more complex images such as cartoon characters using only math and Java graphics commands.

- This program requires my custom SwingExtended library and my custom FilesExtended library.
+ This program requires my custom SwingExtended library and my custom FilesExtended library, at least for the time being.
+This is mainly for the test program.

  SwingExtended: https://github.com/WALLE1Doctor1Who/SwingExtended